dkraczkowski/dkraczkowski.github.io/articles/building-recruitment-process/README.md

 As a lead or senior developer, navigating the recruitment process is often part of your evolving role.
 Whether you're building a new team or enhancing an existing one, this guide is tailored for you.

-Picture yourself at a pivotal point in the recruitment process.
-You might be overseeing a burgeoning talent pool or meticulously sifting through a steady influx of CVs, poised to shortlist the most promising candidates.
-If you're laying down these initial steps, remember, this early stage is pivotal and merits a detailed discussion - a topic I'm eager to explore with your insights.

-The real challenge, however, lies beyond just spotting talent.
-It's about creating a synergy - ensuring a mutual enthusiasm and a seamless fit between the candidate and your team.
-This is where the true art of recruitment comes into play.
-In the following sections, I'll share proven strategies from my years of experience, focusing on how to not just find a good candidate, but the right one for your unique team dynamics.

 If you've ever found yourself overwhelmed by piles of CVs, or uncertain about how to distinguish a merely good candidate from a great fit for your team, you'll find actionable insights here.
 Expect to delve into effective techniques for screening candidates, conducting interviews that reveal more than just technical skills, and fostering a mutual connection that benefits both the candidate and your company.

 And for those of you shaping the early stages of your recruitment process, I encourage you to reach out.
 Your experiences and challenges can shed light on aspects that deserve their own dedicated discussion.
 This guide is not just a one-way street; I value your perspectives and questions, which can enrich this journey for all of us.